 Check the tenancy agreement conditions and owners corporation rules

-Do not rely on representations from the agent with regard to what you are allowed to do with the property, for example whether you can keep pets there, sub-let the property to another person or smoke on inside.
-If you require certain things as part of your tenancy, make sure they are written into the tenancy agreement itself.
+Do not rely on representations from the agent with regard to what you are allowed to do with the property, for example whether you can keep pets there, sub-let the property to another person or smoke inside.
+If you require certain things as part of your tenancy, make sure they are written into the tenancy agreement.
 They may be listed as “special conditions” in the agreement.
-If you intend to live in an apartment complex, it is good practice to review the owners corporation rules carefully before you sign up to a tenancy agreement.
-Owners Corporation rules can be quite restrictive – and sometimes unexpectedly so.
-For example, some rules may provide that clothes must not be hung on the balcony or that only curtains of a certain colour may be used, to maintain the aesthetics of the building.
+If you intend to live in an apartment complex, it is wise to review the owners corporation rules carefully before you sign up to a tenancy agreement.
+Owners corporation rules can be quite restrictive – and sometimes unexpectedly so.
+For example, rules may provide that clothes must not be hung on the balcony or that only curtains of a certain colour may be used, to maintain the aesthetics of the building.

 What if the landlord sells or puts the property up for rent?

 If the landlord wants to sell the property and needs to show the property to prospective purchasers, the landlord, through the real estate agent, will seek permission from you by giving you notice that viewings will be conducted on the premises.
 They have to ensure though, that your “quiet enjoyment” of your rented property is protected.
-They may insist on multiple viewings especially on weekends, and foot traffic in and out of your property may be high.
-This may obviously interfere with your “quiet enjoyment” of the property.
+They may insist on multiple viewings especially on weekends and foot traffic in and out of your property may be high.
+This may interfere with your “quiet enjoyment” of the property.
 You should work out reasonable time periods in which such inspections can be done.
-Any interference that is unreasonable and any pressure or aggression shown by a real estate agent with regard to property inspections should be recorded by you.
+Any interference that is unreasonable and any pressure or aggression shown by a real estate agent during property inspections should be recorded.
 Typically, the State’s consumer affairs agency can assist with problems of this kind but sometimes legal action may be required.